-One of the most difficult things for a Vancouver DJ, or any DJ for that matter, is to put together a correct playlist for a bride and groom that are not engaged in the musical portion of their special day.
+One of the most difficult things for a DJ, or any DJ for that matter, is to put together a correct playlist for a bride and groom that are not engaged in the musical portion of their special day.
 Sometimes, a couple will go through the process of meeting and hiring their DJ and then just disappear off the DJs radar until the day of their wedding.
-Sometimes It seems that a couple expect the DJ to read their mind and come up with the perfect music for them.
-While it is true, many DJs have a lot of experience with a variety of events including weddings, each wedding has its’ own unique characteristics that only the couple can communicate to their DJ.
+Sometimes It seems that a couple expects the DJ to read their mind and come up with the perfect music for them.
+While it is true, many DJs have a lot of experience with a variety of venues and events, including weddings, and each wedding has its’ own unique characteristics that only the couple can communicate to their DJ.

 The opposite side of the coin is not to get mired down in music choices.
 Remember, you can’t please everyone all the time.
 For the dance music, don’t be too concise on music playing times, switching up or order of the music.
 The best wedding events are where the music flows freely with the couple’s, and the guest’s requests mixed in the DJ’s choices.

 Some cultural weddings can be notorious for this and requests such as “Quick, play another song just like the last song!” are not uncommon at a crucial spot in the wedding reception.
-Although this DJ in Vancouver has had a lot of experience with this and prepares ahead whenever this is likely to happen, other DJs may not have as much familiarity with these types of weddings or at the last second requests.
-Just keep in mind too many last minute changes can throw things into disarray.
+Although I’ve had a lot of experience with this and prepares ahead whenever this is likely to happen, other DJs may not have as much familiarity with these types of weddings or at the last second requests.
+Just keep in mind too many last-minute changes can throw things into disarray.

 To be sure there are lots of things to be aware of when working with your DJ to put on a musically entertaining wedding.
 These three items are a few of the things to keep in mind when coordinating with your DJ at your wedding reception music.